 - 5.8.15.
-Changes: Any changes in the flight and landing areas may be made only between flight rounds. - 5.8.16.
-Interruptions: A round in progress must temporarily be interrupted if: - a) the wind speed is below 3 m/sec or more than 25 m/sec for at least 20 seconds. - b) the direction of the wind constantly deviates more than 45° from a line perpendicular to the main direction of the speed course.
+Changes: Any changes of the flight and landing areas may be made only between rounds or between groups. - 5.8.16.
+Weather Conditions and interruptions: A round in progress must be interrupted if: - a) the wind speed is below three (3) m/sec or more than twenty five (25) m/sec for at least twenty (20) seconds two (2) metres above the ground at the flight-line. - b) the direction of the wind constantly deviates more than $45^{\circ}$ from a line perpendicular to the main direction of the speed course. - c) In the case of rain.

-If these conditions arise during the flight the competitor is entitled to a re-flight.
+If these conditions arise during the flight the contest director must interrupt the contest and the competitor is entitled to a re-flight.